Skip to content

 The Four Lives of Jackie O

-Join René as he explores the four distinctly different phases of Jacqueline Bouvier Kennedy Onassis’ life.
+Join René as he explores the four distinctly different phases of Jacqueline Bouvier Kennedy Onassis’ fascinating life.

 1929 – 1953 covers details of Jacqueline Bouvier’s parents and reviews her youthful accomplishments as a talented equestrian, debutante, linguist, and art-historian.

-1953 – 1968 discusses Jackie’s life as Mrs. John F. Kennedy, including her support of her husband’s political career, her 3-year tenure as America’s 35th First Lady during the “Camelot era.”
-After JFK’s assassination she remained active as what Life magazine called “America’s unofficial roving ambassador.”
+1953 – 1968 discusses Jackie’s life as Mrs. John F. Kennedy, including her support of her husband’s political career and her 3-year tenure as America’s 35th First Lady during the “Camelot era.”
+After JFK’s assassination, she remained active serving as what Life magazine called “America’s unofficial roving ambassador.”

 1968 – 1975 explores the highly controversial and publicized period which followed her famous statement: “They are killing Kennedys.”
-Jackie married Greek shipping tycoon, Aristotle Onassis.
+Jackie married the enormously wealthy Greek shipping tycoon, Aristotle Onassis.
 This part of the presentation will include personal anecdotes about when Mr. Silvin interacted with the Onassis children and “Jackie O.”

 1975 – 1994, which is arguably the most peaceful period of her life.
 Jackie worked as an editor, notably for Doubleday, and lived with her supportive companion Maurice Tempelsman.
 René will discuss details of her death at age 64 in May of 1994.